-The farrate recipe from Manfredonia for Carnival are renowned and widespread especially in the south of Italy.
-They may look like pastries in the shape of a large ravioli but instead they are different.
-The farrate are prepared with a thin pasta sheet.
-A typical recipe from Manfredonia, a town in the Apulia region where Carnival is celebrated in a big way.
-They are stuffed and very nutritious.
+The farrate recipe from Manfredonia for Carnival is renowned and widespread especially in southern Italy.
+Although they might look like savory pastries in the shape of a large ravioli, they are different.
+Farrate are made with a thin layer of pasta dough.
+A typical recipe from Manfredonia, a town in Puglia where Carnival is celebrated in a grand way.
+They are filled and also very nutritious.
 An old tradition passed down from generation to generation.

 - Difficulty: Medium